-Best Tanzania sim card in 2021
+Best sim card for Tanzania in 2023

 My experience buying a sim card in Tanzania

-BTW if you are interested in traveling Africa overland I recommend you to check out the video of the most horrible road in Africa on my YouTube Channel: From Lusaka, Zambia to Tanzania, a 19 hour trip on the worst roads in Africa!
+If you are interested in traveling Africa overland I recommend you to check out the video of the most horrible road in Africa on my YouTube Channel: From Lusaka, Zambia to Tanzania, a 19 hour trip on the worst roads in Africa!

 I also added 7,5 GB data on it for 15,000 TZS.
-As I traveled in remote parts of Tanzania, around Lake Tanganyika, I was happy with Vodacom and surprisingly they had service in most of those places, often even a 4G signal.
+As I traveled in remote parts of Tanzania, around Lake Tanganyika, I was very happy with Vodacom and surprisingly they had service in most of those places, often even a 4G signal.

 After 4 days I already ran out of credit, so I asked one of the staff of Lupita Island, a resort in Lake Tanganyika where I was staying, to add another 15,000 credit to my account so I could purchase 7.5 GB data again.
 It all worked smoothly and I activated the data package without problems.
 However, it was then that I found out the Vodacom sim card was actually NOT registered on my name.

 A week later I ran out of MB’s again and tried to add credit to my Vodacom Mpesa account.
-It was then that I was asked for my PIN, which you should normally create when buying a sim card in Tanzania.
+It was then that I was asked for my PIN, which you should normally create when buying a prepaid sim card in Tanzania.

 Of course I didn’t have one and although I put credit on my Mpesa account, I could not use it unless I had my PIN.
 Solution...
 I needed to go to a Vodacom service center, but guess what they just closed when I arrived.